dkarter/dotfiles/README.md

 # Development

-This repo now uses conventional commits.
+- This repo now uses conventional commits.
 To install the git hooks simply run `yarn` in the project directory
+- To start development use [airmux](https://github.com/dermoumi/airmux) (alias `mux`) inside of the project directory

 --------